Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 • 11 References

-The heart and blood vessels do change with age — arteries stiffen, the heart wall thickens, and valves get less flexible — and those changes raise the risk of problems like coronary artery disease, heart failure, and atrial fibrillation [MedlinePlus, 2024].
+Heart disease in seniors is the leading cause of death and disability in adults 65 and older, yet it is not a fixed part of getting older [NIA, 2024].
+The heart and blood vessels do change with age — arteries stiffen, the heart wall thickens, valves grow less flexible — and those shifts raise the odds of coronary artery disease, heart failure, and atrial fibrillation [MedlinePlus, 2024].

 How Aging Changes the Heart and Blood Vessels

-Coronary heart disease (CHD)
+Coronary heart disease

-High blood pressure (hypertension)
+High blood pressure

 Heart failure

-Atrial fibrillation and other arrhythmias
+Atrial fibrillation and other rhythm problems

 Heart valve disease